 Drawing on current research from the field of education and disability students, the BDSAE uses four screenings that assess program preparedness as well as individual student need.

-• The Basic Disability Screening (page 16) is designed to help program staff begin the conversation with students about their disability-related accommodation needs and to guide the process of development of a Preferred Accommodations Plan for each student who discloses disabilities.
+• The Basic Disability Screening is designed to help program staff begin the conversation with students about their disability-related accommodation needs and to guide the process of development of a Preferred Accommodations Plan for each student who discloses disabilities.

 The screenings are not intended to help staff diagnose students, but rather to increase inclusion of persons with disabilities in their program, while providing them with the knowledge of when to refer students to other sources in order to access additional accommodations.